Leigh McWilliams: Playing career

 McWilliams was a Newcastle Knights junior before joining the Hunter Mariners, where he represented the Australian Super League under-19 side in 1997.
 In 1998, following the demise of the Hunters, McWilliams joined the North Queensland Cowboys, where he played for their Queensland Cup feeder side, the Townsville Stingers.

-In Round 22 of the 1999 NRL season, he made his NRL debut for the Cowboys in their 8–40 loss to the Cronulla Sharks.
+In Round 22 of the 1999 NRL season, he made his NRL debut for the Cowboys in their 8–40 loss to the Cronulla-Sutherland Sharks.
 He played just one more game in his rookie season, spending the majority of the year playing for the Cairns Cyclones in the Queensland Cup.

 In Round 13 of the 2000 NRL season, McWilliams scored his first NRL try in a 50–4 win over the St George Illawarra Dragons.
 That season he played 12 games for the Cowboys, starting eight in his preferred position of hooker.
 Over the next two seasons, McWilliams only featured sporadically for the Cowboys.
 In 2003, he started 14 games for the Cowboys at hooker before his season ended due to injury.
 In 2004, McWilliams became a regular in the Cowboys side, playing 20 games as the club qualified for the finals for the first time.

 In 2005, McWilliams played just seven NRL games for the Cowboys, spending the majority of the season with the North Queensland Young Guns.
 On 17 September 2005, he started at lock in the Young Guns' 36–6 Queensland Cup Grand Final win over the Burleigh Bears.
 He retired at the end of the 2005 season.